Stove: Early designs

 A typical Russian stove placed at a corner of a wall, in the Ilovlinsky Museum, Ilovya, Ilovlinsky District, Volgograd Oblast, Russia.

-The earliest recorded stove was created in Alsace, France in 1490.
-It was entirely made out of brick and tile, including the flue pipe.
+Bronze and Iron age Korean Agungi and buttumak, that both offer a heated platform, above a firebox, to cook, and that funnel the smoke and residual heat, from the stoves enclosed fire, through underfloor channels, to offer Underfloor heating, are known.
+While a model of a portable, cast Bronze stove, featuring a dragon headed chimney, dated to the Han Dynasty, was discovered in a tomb in Hohhot.

 In similar times, the Ancient Egyptian, Jewish and Roman people used stone and brick ovens, fueled with wood, in order to make bread and other culinary staples.
 These designs did not differ extremely from modern-day pizza ovens.
 Later Scandinavian stoves featured a long, hollow iron chimney with iron baffles constructed to extend the passage of the leaving gases and extract maximum heat.
 Russian versions are still frequently used today in northern nations, as they hold six thick-walled stone flues.
 This design is frequently positioned at the intersection of internal partition walls, with a piece of the stove and flue inside each of four rooms; a fire is kept until the stove and flues are hot, at which point the fire is extinguished and the flues are closed, storing the heat.

 During Colonial America, beehive-shaped brick ovens were used to bake cakes and other pastries.
 Temperature control was closely managed by burning the appropriate quantity of wood to ash and then testing by inserting hands inside, adding additional wood, or opening the door to allow cooling.

+The oldest surviving stove in France is attributed to the Alsace region, dated to 1490, and made out of brick and tile, including the flue pipe.